lukashalim/Notes/Coursera Machine Learning.md

+### Backpropagation for Neural Networks
+- For each training example, use the gradient (the vector of partial derivatives) of the cost function to determine how to change the weights so as to minimize the cost.
+- When the partial derivative is large, that indicates that changing the weight of the neuron can substantially improve performance - in other words, the neuron has a lot of error.
+On the other hand, if the partial derivative is small, changing the weight will not improve performance, indicating the neuron does not have much error.
+- Steps in Algorithm:
+ - Pick network architecture (number of hidden layers, number of hidden units)
+ - Train Neural Network
+  - Randomly Initialize Weights
+  - Implement forward propogation to compute output vector for training examples
+  - Implement code to compute the cost function
+  - Implement backprop to compute the partial derivatives of the cost function
+  - Use gradient checking to compare the partial derivatives computed using backprop to the numerical estimate of the cost function
+  - Use gradient descent or advanced optimization method with backprop to try to minimize the cost as a function of the parameters
+- Gradient Checking is a less computationally efficient way of computing deriviatives than backprop, but it is used to confirm that backprop has been properly implemented.

 No local minimum for least squared error on OLS, aside from the global minimum "Batch" gradient descent - "batch" means you use entire training set